davidakennedy/davidakennedy.com/_src/pages/unsubscribed.md

 ---
-title: You have been unsubscribed
+title: You Have Been Unsubscribed
 description: You're the best for reading.
 permalink: unsubscribed/index.html
 ---